How Rush University Medical Center Saved $1M in OR Supply Spend

 Reducing O.R.
 Supply Spend by Over $1 Million

-QSight has dramatically changed every step of the inventory process at Rush.
+QSight has dramatically changed every step of the inventory process at Rush University Medical Center.
 For the first time, Rush now has visibility to point-of-care information by product, location, and physician.
 With this data, Rush has been able to cut costs out of the supply chain without impacting the quality of care or the clinical team.

 Now when a product comes to Rush, it is scanned into the system using a hand scanner.
 Once scanned, QSight captures critical information about the product including, description, lot number, expiration date, and where the product is stored.
 Then once the product is used in a procedure, a clinician scans the product again, automatically decrementing it from inventory.
 And because QSight is integrated with Rush’s EMR system, EPIC, the use of the product is automatically captured into the patient’s implant log within EPIC.
 “Not only did QSight integrate seamlessly with our EMR and ERP, it also fit into our clinician’s workflow naturally, saving them hours of time that they can now put back toward our first priority: our patients,” stated Strong.